jrbirchall/cips-ns/governance/bylaws.md

 Any director may be removed from office for just and sufficient cause by a three-fourths majority vote of the Board of Directors.
 Before any action to remove a director is taken, the director shall be notified in writing at least 30 days prior to the vote.
 This notification should include the proposed action and the reasons therefore.
 The director shall be given an opportunity to make submissions in writing, in person, or through a representative.

 ### 6 Amendment of the Bylaws
-Amendments to these Bylaws shall be proposed by the Board in writing and sent to the membership one (1) month prior to the annual meeting or such special meeting as may be called for that purpose by the Board.
+Amendments to these Bylaws shall be proposed by the Board in writing and sent to the membership prior to the annual meeting or such special meeting as may be called for that purpose by the Board.
 Each amendment shall be discussed and voted on separately pursuant to Section 3.1.
 Amendments of these Bylaws shall not be made at any other time.
 No changes to the proposed amendments shall be allowed at the meeting except by unanimous approval of all eligible voters present at the meeting.
-Amendments shall be approved by a two-thirds majority vote of those members participating in the meeting pursuant to Section 3.1.
+Amendments shall be approved by a two-thirds majority vote of those members participating in the meeting pursuant to Section 3.1

 ### 7 Gender and Number
 Within these Bylaws, wherever a gender-specific term appears both are equally intended.
 Also, works expressed in the singular include the plural and vice-versa.